jackfrancisdalton/Monzo-Dashboard/README.md

 ### Additional Pages
 Currently only the dashboard page is supported.
 I intend on adding support for a

-Account Page: showing useful information like account numbers, IBAN, etc... with easy copy buttons Settings PAge: for setting themes, default accounts, default time ranges on dashboad
+- *Accounts Page*: showing useful information like account numbers, IBAN, etc... with easy copy buttons
+- *Settings PAge*: for setting themes, default accounts, default time ranges on dashboad

 </details>